huangfu170/Role-SynthCLIP/readme.md

 **Training Data**: We use the ShareGPT4V dataset (1M images) for training.
 Download it from ShareGPT4V Official Synthetic Caption Generation: Run the role-based caption generation pipeline.

+You can refer the Long-CLIP repository for the download details.
+For the SA-1B dataset, We only use the first 40 files.

+The final used in our training can be download at [Role-SynthCLIP-Filtered Dataset](https://huggingface.co/datasets/aiLifeAgain/Role-SynthCLIP-train) and put it in data/traindataset/ folder.

+The test dataset (except Cifar 10, 100, which can be found at the huggingface official repos) can be download at [Role-SynthCLIP-Test Dataset](https://huggingface.co/datasets/aiLifeAgain/Role-SynthCLIP-testdataset) and put it in data/testdatasets/ folder.

 **Trained Model Weight** : [Role-SynthCLIP-B-patch16](https://huggingface.co/aiLifeAgain/Role-SynthCLIP-B-patch16) and [Role-SynthCLIP-L-patch16](https://huggingface.co/aiLifeAgain/Role-SynthCLIP-L-patch16)

 ```bash
 python scripts/generate_captions.py --image_dir path/to/sharegpt4v/images --output_dir data/synthetic_captions